mt8127-tadpole/android_device_quanta_narnia/README.md

 Not Working

 * NVRAM has issues (SELinux permissions?)
-* Pictures taken by the camera appear to be rotated by 90 degrees
+* Video recording crashes the camera app
-* Battery life needs work
+* Battery life is pathetically horrible and needs optimisation
 * Some performance issues due to certain services
 * HWC/ION error log spam
 * 1080p video lag (codec issues?
 LOS14.1 for ford also has similar problems apparently.
 Videos are rendered through software)